 Tumblr for Blogging

 Tumblr offers more design options than most free publishing platforms.
-You can choose from dozens of free and premium themes in Tumblr’s official repository to create a professional-looking site with multiple pages, sidebars, social sharing buttons, comment sections, and more
+You can choose from dozens of free and premium themes in Tumblr’s official repository to create a polished, aesthetically appealing website with multiple pages, sidebars, social sharing buttons, comment sections, and more.

-Tumblr’s social networking features also set it apart from other platforms.
+Tumblr’s social networking features also set it apart from other WordPress alternatives.
 Users can easily like, reply, and reblog your posts on their Tumblr as well as their other social accounts, right from their dashboard.

-A hybrid of a blogging platform and social networking site, Tumblr is ideal for individuals and businesses looking to generate brand awareness and understand what type of content resonates with their audience.
+Think of Tumblr as a hybrid blogging platform and social networking site.
+That’s why it’s ideal for individuals and businesses looking to generate brand awareness and understand what type of content resonates with their audience.

 WordPress for Blogging